-Here's some of the best phone mounts you can pick up for the PS5
+Here's some of the best phone mounts to pick up for the PS5

-Best PS5 Controller Phone Mounts Android Central 2021
+Best PS5 controller phone mounts Android Central 2021

-The PS5 has been out for a few months now, and while finding one can be a bit difficult, those who do own one can take advantage of something its predecessor also had: remote play.
-Whether you're too tired to sit up or simply want to lounge around in a different room while playing, the PS5 allows players to remotely connect to the console and play from their phone.
+The PS5 has been out for quite some time now, and while finding one can be a bit difficult, those who do own one can take advantage of something its predecessor also had: remote play.
+So whether you're too tired to sit up or simply want to lounge around in a different room while playing, the PS5 allows players to connect to the console and play from their phone remotely.
 Better yet, you can even connect your DualSense controller to your phone, making it much easier to play.
 Of course, propping your phone up to play can be a bit of a hassle, so we've collected some of the best PS5 controller phone mounts available right now.

 - A tight hold: Orzly PS5 Controller Mobile Gaming Clip